 I promised I’d mention a couple improvements I’d like to see as part of my ConvertKit review.

 Here they are…

-There’s a lot of “behind the scenes” data that can be captured when someone opts in to your email list.
+There’s a lot of “behind the scenes” subscriber data that can be captured when new subscribers your email list.

 When you export subscriber data out of ConvertKit, you don’t get those fields in your download.